Wall-resolved large eddy simulations of a pitching airfoil incurring in deep dynamic stall: Results

-Figure~\ref{img_model_comp_velocity_contour_les} illustrates the instantaneous velocity magnitude contours at peculiar angles, providing a more detailed understanding of the influence of the span size.
-The figure initially confirms that mesh size has no impact on flow structures during the upstroke phase.
-This is evident from the qualitatively similar appearance of the subfigures in the first row for each grid.
+Figure~\ref{img_model_comp_velocity_contour_les} illustrates the magnitude contours of instantaneous velocity at peculiar angles, providing a more detailed understanding of the influence of the span size.
+The figure initially confirms that span-to-chord ratio has no impact on flow structures during the upstroke phase.
+This is evident from the qualitatively similar appearance of the subfigures in the first row for each span-to-chord ratios.
 Focusing on the angle of maximum incidence where the DSV is fully developed, we observe a significant effect of the span-to-chord ratio on the flow field.
-For grids with a ratio of 0.2 and even 0.4, the boundary conditions enforce a predominantly two-dimensional character on the flow.
+For geometries with a ratio of 0.2 and even 0.4, the boundary conditions enforce a predominantly two-dimensional character on the flow.
 This is manifested by a more defined DSV core and a higher peak velocity magnitude.
-In contrast, grids with larger spanwise extensions exhibit smaller turbulence scale structures, likely due to interactions in the spanwise direction.
-This phenomenon becomes particularly pronounced during the descent phase of the profile.
-Here, the smaller grids reveal the presence of a distinct vortical structure absent in the other cases.
-A peculiar difference is available at $\alpha$ equal to 10 degrees, where the two grids with larger spans exhibit distinct behaviors.
-The largest grid displays a completely stalled flow, while the grid with a span of $0.8c$ still presents oscillatory patterns in the wake region.
+In contrast, geometries with larger spanwise extensions exhibit smaller turbulence scale structures, likely due to interactions in the spanwise direction.
+This phenomenon becomes particularly pronounced during the descent phase of the airfoil.
+Here, the geometries with smaller span-to-chord ratio exhibit a distinct vortical structure absent in the other cases.
+A peculiar difference is seen at $\alpha$ equal to 10 degrees, where the two geometries with larger spans exhibit different behaviors.
+The geometry with the largest span-to-chord ratio displays a completely stalled flow, whereas the geometry with a span of $0.8c$ still presents oscillatory patterns in the wake region.